 SHARE ON SOCIAL

 Be a Small Business Champion and tell your family and friends to do the same.
-Join the conversation on social media and use the #ShopSmallEverydayand tagging your favorite local businesses.
+Join the conversation on social media by using the hashtag #ShopSmallEveryday and tagging your favorite local businesses.

 A SPECIAL NOTE TO LARGER COMPANIES